 Sauté the diced onion, garlic, celery, carrots and sweet potato over medium-high heat until tender (5-10 minutes), stir occasionally.
 During the last 2 minutes add in the dried herbs and spices.
 Remove from heat.

-Pour the cooked vegetables into a food processor with the cooked lentils, oats, tomato paste, tamari, nutritional yeast and fresh parsley.
+Pour the cooked vegetables into a food processor with the cooked lentils, oats, tomato paste, tamari, nutritional yeast, flax egg and fresh parsley.

 Cover a baking loaf pan with parchment paper and place the mixture in the baking loaf pan.